How a secretive Hamas commander masterminded the attack on Israel

 "It was a very tight circle," the source said.

-Iran's top authority Ayatollah Ali Khamenei said on Tuesday Tehran was not involved in the attack on Israel.
-Washington has said while Tehran was complicit, it had no intelligence of evidence that points to Iran's direct participation in the attacks.
+Iran's top authority Ayatollah Ali Khamenei said on Tuesday that Tehran was not involved in the attack on Israel.
+Washington has said while Tehran was complicit, it had no intelligence or evidence that points to Iran's direct participation in the attacks.

 But while Israel began providing economic incentives to Gazan workers, the group's fighters were being trained and drilled, often in plain sight of the Israeli military, a source close to Hamas said.